 Other ways to get kids interested in gardening

 By growing their own veg, kids will soon start to realise which are the pests and which are the helpers of the bug world.
 Ladybirds like to hide away on cold nights so you can provide a home by pushing a blob of plasticine inside a plant pot and then pressing in some hollow sticks to make a home for them.

 Secure the pot sideways in your patch and soon the ladybirds will be using it as luxury accommodation whilst they get rid of your pests for you and your children learn about the fascinating world of bugs.
 Once the plants are big enough, put a bird feeder in the middle of your patch.

 The birds will love feasting on the slugs and snails as well as pesky caterpillars and your kids can see all the different types of birds that are attracted to your garden.

 There are a number of website initiatives too that aim to get children interested in plants and growing their own.
-Take a look at Rocket Gardens who provide plant boxes for schools, also Jamie Oliver’s site has a section on kids gardening and the RHS have an information page on helping children to grow their own.
+Take a look at Rocket Gardens who provide plant boxes for schools and the RHS have an information page on helping children to grow their own.

 You can also buy kid’s gardening tools from amazon.co.uk to get them started.